verrazzano/docs/content/en/docs/security/rbac/rbac.md

   ...
 ```

 As with the system role bindings, you can specify multiple subjects for both project-admin and project-monitor roles.
-You can also specify subject(s) for one role, but not the other.
+You can also specify a subject or subjects for one role, but not the other.
 If no subjects are specified for a role, then the default binding subjects will be used.